konflux-ci/build-definitions/task/sast-coverity-check/0.1/README.md

 - Only important findings are reported by default.
 A parameter ( `IMP_FINDINGS_ONLY`) is provided to override this configuration.
 - The csdiff/v1 SARIF fingerprints are provided for all findings
 - A parameter ( `KFP_GIT_URL`) is provided to remove false positives providing a known false positives repository.
 By default, no repository is provided.
+- The stats of the scan are embedded into the result's SARIF file

 > NOTE: This task is executed only if there is a Coverity license set up in the environment.
 Please check coverity-availability-check task for more information.